Ruby Programming for Humanities Scholars

 Choose your external libraries carefully, but also don't reinvent the wheel if you can avoid it.
 Don't be afraid of scrapping an entire program or salvaging good code and throwing away the rest.
 In my experience, programming contains its headaches -- there will be failure, but there's always a learning opportunity in failure.

 Comment your code and comment it well.
 We've already seen some of this in Ruby.
-Commenting a single line in Ruby starts with a #.
-But we can also write multi-line comments by putting our text between =begin and =end.
+Commenting a single line in Ruby starts with a #

 # this is a single line comment